vlonje20/dev-init-app/READMe.md

 On GitHub: <br>
 - Go to the Build Script (pom.xml) in the GitHub Repository
-- Go to 'Properties' and add/edit the following:
+- Go to `Properties` and add/edit the following:
 ```
 <sonar.host.url>your-sonarqube-url</sonar.host.url>
 <sonar.login>your-username</sonar.login>